 With no more gays and Latinos to kick around, who’s next?
 I’m guessing Republicans are not going to run on sound public policy ideas.
 It’s not that I’ve become cynical watching the Grand Old Party gain ground by telling minority groups to get off their lawn.
 It’s just that I’m a realist.
 Republicans have enjoyed the fruits of the Southern Strategy (aka the art of blaming “the others”)—it’s not easy to just turn that off.

 Who’s next?
-Perhaps people on food stamps: currently one fifth of the country.
+People on food stamps: currently one fifth of the country recently took a hit.

-Conservatives have already shown a healthy disdain for people who receive any government aid but reserve special scorn for those on food stamps.
+Conservatives have shown a healthy disdain for people who receive any government aid but reserve special scorn for those on food stamps.
 About 47.8 million Americans are on the program.
-During the election, presidential candidate, Newt Gingrich said, “The African-American community should demand paychecks and not be satisfied with food stamps.”
+During the 2012 presidential election, candidate, Newt Gingrich said, “The African-American community should demand paychecks and not be satisfied with food stamps.”
 People on the Supplemental Nutrition Assistance Program (SNAP) are at all-time high because well, poverty is at an all-time high.
 Who’s easier to raise your voice at than the voiceless?
 I mean, the working-impoverished should be clever enough to ask their parent’s for a loan, right?
-Republicans should be licking their chops to get a bite out of America’s hungry.
+Republicans were licking their chops to get a bite out of America’s hungry.

 But let’s not forget children on welfare!